jacob-ebey/seattlejs-presentation/README.md

 ---

-## If you have a slow data source that would block first pain, what do you do?
+## If you have a slow data source that would block first paint, what do you do?

 ---